aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_getlowerboundraw.rst

     -  If a column has a unit then the scaled upper bound is retrieved (without unit).

-    -  This procedure is much more efficient than calling the function :aimms:func:`GMP::Column::GetUpperBound` to get the upper bound of each column in colSet individually.
+    -  This procedure is much more efficient than calling the function :aimms:func:`GMP::Column::GetLowerBound` to get the lower bound of each column in colSet individually.

 .. seealso::

-    The routine :aimms:func:`GMP::Column::GetUpperBound` and :aimms:func:`GMP::Column::GetLowerBoundMultiRaw`.
+    The routine :aimms:func:`GMP::Column::GetLowerBound` and :aimms:func:`GMP::Column::GetUpperBoundRaw`.